Tory Whanau: First term, 2022–present

 Following the 2022 Wellington local elections, Whanau reduced the number of full council committees on the Wellington City Council from five to three.
 Following a month of negotiations and restructuring, she appointed several Labour and Green councillors as chairs of these three council committees (Rebecca Matthews, Teri O'Neill and Tamatha Paul).
 Whanau did not renew her Green membership when it came up for renewal in November 2022.
 Georgina Campbell from The New Zealand Herald wrote that this was in order to build better relationships with independent councillors without a formal party membership.
+Whanau later reversed this decision and rejoined the Green Party in 2024.